krypton-byte/ttyd-client/README.md

 ### 📖 Overview

-TTYD Over Terminal is a powerful, cross-platform terminal client that enables seamless connections to [ttyd](https://github.com/tsl0922/ttyd) servers via WebSocket.
+TTYD Client is a powerful, cross-platform terminal client that enables seamless connections to [ttyd](https://github.com/tsl0922/ttyd) servers via WebSocket.
 It provides a native terminal experience with full support for escape sequences, special keys, and terminal multiplexers like tmux/byobu.

 ### ✨ Features